Genetic Counseling, Centers in Switzerland

 The test itself involves no more than a blood sample.
 However, it must always be accompanied by explanation of the implications for the individual being tested and their family.
-In the counselling session, the results of the test and the possible consequences are discussed.
+In the counseling session, the results of the test and the possible consequences are discussed.

-Counselling centers in Switzerland
+Counseling centers in Switzerland

-Genetic testing may only be carried out if comprehensive counselling has been provided beforehand by a specially qualified doctor and the person has given their informed consent.
-Counseling of this kind may only be provided by doctors who have a qualification in medical genetics (Swiss Society of Medical Genetics, SGMG) or are members of the Network for Cancer Predisposition Testing and Counselling, CPTC of the Swiss Group for Clinical Cancer Research (SAKK).
+Genetic testing may only be carried out if comprehensive counseling has been provided beforehand by a specially qualified doctor and the person has given their informed consent.
+Counseling of this kind may only be provided by doctors who have a qualification in medical genetics (Swiss Society of Medical Genetics, SGMG) or are members of the Network for Cancer Predisposition Testing and Counseling, CPTC of the Swiss Group for Clinical Cancer Research (SAKK).

 The list of members in the CPTC network is shown at the bottom of this page.

 If you would like to receive genetic counseling, you can ask your doctor (preferably your family doctor or gynecologist) to refer you or you can contact a counseling center directly.